-The directors present their annual directors' report together with the audited financial statements for the Company for the year ended 31 March 2023 which was approved by the Board.
+The directors present their annual directors' report together with the audited financial statements for Arup Limited (the "Company") for the year ended 31 March 2023 which was approved by the board of directors (the "Board").

 The directors confirm that to the best of their knowledge the Financial Statements and Reports, taken as a whole, are fair, balanced and understandable and provide the information necessary for shareholders to assess the Company's position, performance, business model and strategy.